-Vermin may get into the high voltage coupling cells causing flashover although this has not occurred on any of EA Networks' plants.
+Vermin may get into the high voltage coupling cells causing flashover, although this has not occurred on any of EA Networks' plants.

 The redundancy built into the injection network is becoming less robust.
 Failure of the ASB plant could severely impact on overall ripple signal propagation causing loss of load and tariff control.
-The MVN plant can inject over most of the northern 66kV network keeping many ripple relays operating correctly but the southern 66kV ring is likely to be uncontrolled.
+The ASH plant can inject over most of the urban 11kV network during peak loading (keeping many ripple relays operating correctly), but the more distant rural network is likely to be uncontrolled.